douglasmccormickjr/PyInstaller-Assistance-Tools--PAT/README.md

  * Create_Single_Executable_with_NO_CONSOLE.bat
  * Create_Single_Executable_with_CONSOLE.bat
  * pyi-fixspec.exe
- * pyi-fixpec.py (optional -- this is the source file for the executable)
+ * pyi-fixpec.py (optional -- this is the source file for the executable -- not needed)

 Place the exectuable file called "pyi-fixspec.exe" inside the previous "Scripts" folder I mentioned above...this makes compiling much easier in the long run!